'Monday Night Football' prediction, odds, time: Rams vs. Falcons picks from Rams expert who's 28-10

 The Los Angeles Rams look to stay in the race for the NFC West championship when they battle the Atlanta Falcons in a key NFC matchup on 'Monday Night Football.'
 Los Angeles is coming off a 38-37 overtime loss to the Seattle Seahawks in Week 16, while Atlanta downed Arizona 26-19.
 The Rams (11-4), who are 6-4 within the conference, are 5-3 on the road this season.
 The Falcons (6-9), who are third in the NFC South, are 5-5 in the conference and 2-4 on their home field in 2025.

 Kickoff from Mercedes-Benz Stadium in Atlanta is set for 8:15 p.m.
 ET.
-The Rams lead the all-time series 49-30-2, including wins in each of the last two meetings.
-Los Angeles is a 7-point favorite in the latest Rams vs. Falcons odds, while the over/under for total points scored is 49.5 at DraftKings Sportsbook.
+Los Angeles is a 7.5-point favorite in the latest Rams vs. Falcons odds, while the over/under for total points scored is 48.5 at DraftKings Sportsbook.
 Before locking in any Falcons vs. Rams picks, make sure to check out the 'Monday Night Football' predictions from SportsLine NFL expert Larry Hartstein.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like Bijan Robinson anytime TD scorer: